 This has now been addressed.
 All the GitHub Actions workflow files should be generated correctly.

-Ensure WCP-Related Environment Variables Are Correctly Assigned With the Watch Command (#2609 )While using the
+Ensure WCP-Related Environment Variables Are Correctly Assigned With the Watch Command (#2609)

 We’ve recently noticed that adding more widgets via plugins causes them all to be rendered in the same row, which eventually starts looking bad.
 In this release, we tweaked the layout in such a way that the widgets are nicely laid out in rows of 3 items, and all widgets within each row will be of the same size.
 The CTA button is now also always pinned to the bottom of the widget to have them all nicely aligned within each row.